Finding Respite in WA State

 - Coast Guard Mutual Assistance has Respite Care Grants available for eligible Coast Guard clients who have responsibility 24 hours per day to care for an ill or disabled family member who lives in the same household.

-This article was first published in the Pipeline newsletter, a service of PAVE.
+A version of this article was first published in the Pipeline newsletter, a service of PAVE.
 PAVE is the host agency for Lifespan Respite WA.
 The article is also available on PAVE’s website.